-Greek 110 Greek Prose Composition (4) Prerequisite: Greek 25, equivalent, or consent of the Department.
-Not offered 1979-80.
-Greek 120 Reading of Selected Portions of the New Testament (4) The portions of the New Testament read may change each time the course is offered so that it can be taken for credit more than once.
+Greek 120 Reading of Selected Portions of the New Testament (4) Portions read may change each time course is offered.
+May be repeated for credit provided content varies.
 Prerequisite: Greek 1C or equivalent.
-Not offered 1979-80.
-Greek 198 Directed Group Study (4-4-4) F, W, S An investigation of special topics in Greek culture and civilization through directed reading and research.
+Greek 198 Directed Group Study (4-4-4) F, W, S Special topics in Greek culture and civilization through directed reading and research.
 Consultation with instructor necessary prior to registration.
-Greek 199 Independent Studies in Greek (4-4-4) F, W, S Consultation with instructor necessary prior to registration.
-Latin 1A-B-C Fundamentals of Latin (5-5-5) F, W, S The elements of Latin grammar and syntax, with selected readings.
+Greek 199 Independent Studies in Greek (4-4-4) F, W, SConsultation with instructor necessary prior to registration.
+Latin 1A-B-C Fundamentals of Latin (5-5-5) F, W, S Elements of Latin grammar and syntax, with selected readings.
 1C is devoted to selected readings from Roman authors.
-Latin 20A-B-C Intensive Latin (5-5-5) Summer Offered in summer session only, this course cover Offered in summer session only, this course covers, in eight weeks, the equivalent of Latin 1A-B-C. Latin 25 Intensive Latin Review (5) F An intensive review of Latin grammar and vocabulary and an introduction to selected major authors for students who have passed 1C, its equivalent, or have had two years (with consent) or more of the language at the high school level.
-(Especially qualified students may bypass this course with the consent of the Department and go directly to the 100 level.)
-Latin 99 Special Studies in Latin (4-4-4) F, W, S Consultation with instructor necessary prior to enrollment.
+Latin 20A-B-C Intensive Latin (5-5-5) Summer Offered in summer session only.
+Covers, in eight weeks, the equivalent of Latin 1A-B-C. Latin 25 Intensive Latin Review (5) F Review of grammar and an introduction to selected major authors for students who have passed 1C, its equivalent, or have had two years (with consent) or more of the language at the high school level.
+Especially qualified students may bypass this course with the consent of the Department and go directly to the 100 level.
+(V) Latin 99 Special Studies in Latin (4-4-4) F, W, S Consultation with instructor necessary prior to enrollment.